bibliadelpueblo/BibliaLibre/Bibles/SpanishEnglish.blm-web/26-Ezequiel.md

 ^a^[**32:31** Is 14,10]

 \switchcolumn
+\nopandoc{\begin{otherlanguage}{english}}

 # 32
 ^1^ In the twelfth year, in the twelfth month, in the first day of the month, “Yahweh’s word came to me, saying, ^2^ ‘Son of man, take up a lamentation over Pharaoh king of Egypt, and tell him, “You were likened to a young lion of the nations; yet you are as a monster in the seas.
 You broke out with your rivers, and troubled the waters with your feet, and fouled their rivers.” ^3^ The Lord Yahweh says: “I will spread out my net on you with a company of many peoples.
 They will bring you up in my net. ^4^ I will leave you on the land.
 I will cast you out on the open field, and will cause all the birds of the sky to settle on you.
 I will satisfy the animals of the whole earth with you. ^5^ I will lay your flesh on the mountains, and fill the valleys with your height. ^6^ I will also water the land in which you swim with your blood, even to the mountains.
 The watercourses will be full of you. ^7^ When I extinguish you, I will cover the heavens and make its stars dark.
 I will cover the sun with a cloud, and the moon won’t give its light. ^8^ I will make all the bright lights of the sky dark over you, and set darkness on your land,” says the Lord Yahweh. ^9^ “I will also trouble the hearts of many peoples, when I bring your destruction among the nations, into the countries which you have not known. ^10^ Yes, I will make many peoples amazed at you, and their kings will be horribly afraid for you, when I brandish my sword before them.
 They will tremble at every moment, every man for his own life, in the day of your fall.” ^11^ For the Lord Yahweh says: “The sword of the king of Babylon will come on you. ^12^ I will cause your multitude to fall by the swords of the mighty.
 They are all the ruthless of the nations.
 They will bring the pride of Egypt to nothing, and all its multitude will be destroyed. ^13^ I will destroy also all its animals from beside many waters.
 The foot of man won’t trouble them any more, nor will the hoofs of animals trouble them. ^14^ Then I will make their waters clear, and cause their rivers to run like oil,” says the Lord Yahweh. ^15^ “When I make the land of Egypt desolate and waste, a land destitute of that of which it was full, when I strike all those who dwell therein, then they will know that I am Yahweh.

 ^16^ “‘“This is the lamentation with which they will lament.
 The daughters of the nations will lament with this.
-They will lament with it over Egypt, and over all her multitude,” says the Lord Yahweh.’” ^17^ Also in the twelfth year, in the fifteenth day of the month, Yahweh’s word came to me, saying, ^18^ “Son of man, wail for the multitude of Egypt, and cast them down, even her and the daughters of the famous nations, to the lower parts of the earth, with those who go down into the pit. ^19^ Whom do you pass in beauty?
+They will lament with it over Egypt, and over all her multitude,” says the Lord Yahweh.’”

+^17^ Also in the twelfth year, in the fifteenth day of the month, Yahweh’s word came to me, saying, ^18^ “Son of man, wail for the multitude of Egypt, and cast them down, even her and the daughters of the famous nations, to the lower parts of the earth, with those who go down into the pit. ^19^ Whom do you pass in beauty?
 Go down, and be laid with the uncircumcised. ^20^ They will fall among those who are slain by the sword.
 She is delivered to the sword.
 Draw her away with all her multitudes. ^21^ The strong among the mighty will speak to him out of the middle of Sheol^a^ with those who help him.
 They have gone down.
 The uncircumcised lie still, slain by the sword.
 ^a^[**32:21** Sheol is the place of the dead.]

 ^22^ “Asshur is there with all her company.
 Her graves are all around her.
 All of them are slain, fallen by the sword, ^23^ whose graves are set in the uttermost parts of the pit, and her company is around her grave, all of them slain, fallen by the sword, who caused terror in the land of the living.